CitizenLabDotCo/citizenlab/front/docs/README.md

 ## 2021-06-07

+### Fixed
+- Ordering by ideas by trending is now working.
+- Ordering by ideas votes in the input manager is now working.

+## 2021-06-07

 ### Added
 - Qualtrics surveys integration.

 ### Changed
 - Project Events are now ordered chronologically from latest to soonest.